IMT-Atlantic/PaperWritingClassCode/README.md

+This code is edited by YANG Peida graduated from Aix Marseille University.First year of Master Degree in Xiamen University.

 code 1:PaperClassPlot use R to draw image in type svg and png, we use Photoshop transfer png to tiff and use inkscape to tansfer svg to ai. code 2:Idem.
 By using python.
 Attention: Using inkscape should use pdf type export, but we should change the extension from pdf to ai.